Ask a Prepper

 How to Test Homemade Penicillin Before Using It

-Although you did probably make mold growing on the bread, it is possible you also got other molds.
+Although you did probably make penicillium mold growing on the bread, it is possible you also got other molds.
 Even with the right kind of fungi growing, filtering out everything but the penicillin is difficult.

 In order to be sure that you did make penicillin and not a toxic substance you have to test it!